Terpene Isolates 101: Myrcene

 Myrcene Isolate Terpenes

 Myrcene is most often found in fragrant herbs and plants like hops, mangoes, cannabis, bay leaves, thyme, basil, and lemongrass.
 Myrcene isolate adds a peppery, spicy, balsam fragrance to plants that have high concentrations of it, like the hops used to make beer.
 Myrcene is pungent and robust and offers a ripe, earthy flavor profile that’s reminiscent of fermented fruits.
-In some cases, it’s musky and slightly metallic.
+In some cases, it’s musky and slightly rubbery.